inimaz/vscode-extension-codecarbon/README.md

 [![CodeCarbon](./images/banner.png)](https://www.codecarbon.io/)

-> :warning: **WARNING**: This extension is in early development and is not yet available on the marketplace.
+> :construction: **EARLY ACCESS**: This extension is in active development.
+We encourage everyone to try it out and provide feedback to help us improve.
+Your input is invaluable in making this tool better for everyone.
+Please share your thoughts, report bugs, and suggest features on our [GitHub Issues page](https://github.com/inimaz/vscode-extension-codecarbon/issues).

 # Codecarbon extension